James Scott (footballer, born 2000)

-James Ryan Scott (born 30 August 2000) is a Scottish professional footballer who plays as a forward for Ross County, on loan from club St Mirren.
+James Ryan Scott (born 30 August 2000) is a Scottish professional footballer who currently plays as a forward for Hong Kong Premier League club Sha Tin.

 Club career

 Motherwell

 Scott made his senior debut for Motherwell on 21 April 2018, as a late substitute away to Ross County in the Scottish Premiership.
 He had already played for the club's under-20 team in the Scottish Challenge Cup, making his first appearances aged 15.

 On 15 February 2019, he signed a new contract, keeping him at Motherwell until 2022.
 He started his first game on 24 February, in a 4–1 defeat against Celtic.
 During that match Scott failed to return the ball to the opposition after an injured player had received treatment, and instead took a shot that led to Motherwell's goal.
 On 27 April 2019, Scott scored his first senior goal in Motherwell's 4–3 win at home to Dundee.

 By the end of January, Scott had scored six goals in 28 appearances for Motherwell during the 2019–20 season.
 Motherwell accepted an offer from Hull City for Scott on 31 January 2020.